PlutoGamerpro/CheckInOutSystem/impoments.md

 ## check on time / late

 ## idee istedet for alle skal checke in kl 8.00 kan der checkes in 8.10 og må gå 15.10 istedet for 10..
-## tifløjet hvis man checker ud for tidligt så tilaføj noget der ændrer tekstra fra sluttidspunkt til checkout too early.......
+## tifløjet hvis man checker ud for tidligt så tilaføj noget der ændrer tekstra fra sluttidspunkt til checkout too early and specify the number how many hours / minuts to early........fx checkout 1 hour before allowedd

+## could add a note to every registration possible to add one ,,, checkout a reason....

+## maybe add option to edit an registration but , best not so no one can maniplute the system...

+##  make registration tap under each users
+## so instead of all appear like one after one , drodropdown if  a users make more han one